clarencedglee/notes/js fp/practical-uses.md

 Functional Programming can seem a bit cryptic at first glance.
 Here are some of my aha moments, where the theory becomes practical:

 ## Semigroup
-All about combining stuff.
+All about combining stuff, and in a parallesisable way!
+Parallelism is enabled through associativity.
 Let's take something very common, arithmetic, as an example:

 ```javascript
 // addition